 Before the first vaporetti appeared in Venice in the late 1800s, passage to and from Murano was with traghetti, that is, rowed Venetian boats.

 The ‘bus stop’ where people would wait for the boat, was at the fondamentaFondamenta A fondamenta is a alleyway in Venice with a canal on one side - a bit like a sidewalk on a canal. under a sottoportegoSottoportego A sottoportego is an alleyway in Venice, passing under a building which is supported by columns on one side of the alley., just behind where the hooks are mounted.
-The columns are still full of graffiti made by passengers waiting for the boat.
+Graffiti, made by passengers waiting for the boat, cover many of the columns.

 A possible, and I my view likely, purpose of the hooks would be to hold torches, illuminating the area at night time or in the winter.